EU approves AstraZeneca coronavirus vaccine | DW | 29.01.2021

 The EU body also noted doubts about the product's effectiveness among more mature patients.
 However, EMA experts predicted that "the vaccine can be used in older adults," would be safe to administer and would provide some protection to people over 55.

-"There are not yet enough results in older participants (over 55 years old) to provide a figure for how well the vaccine will work in this group.
-However, protection is expected, given that an immune response is seen in this age group and based on experience with other vaccines," they said in a statement.
+"There are not yet enough results in older participants to provide a figure for how well the vaccine will work in this group.
+However, protection is expected, given that an immune response is seen in this age group and based on experience with other vaccines," the experts said in a statement.

 The pharma giant welcomed EMA's decision.